deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

-### The next stage is to create the internet facing external application load balancer in a file called albexternal.tf
+## The next stage is to create the internet facing external application load balancer in a file called alb.tf
 ```
 touch alb.tf
 ```